-As their adviser, you’re closer than most to the needs, experiences and decisions that define how your clients live, work, raise their families, save and retire.
-For your clients in their Second 50, in particular, you may see first-hand how living longer leads many to think differently about their future, how they reach their goals, and find meaning in their later lives.
-However, helping them to achieve all of this starts with developing a deeper understanding of what your clients may need, aspire to, and are concerned by in later life.
+As their adviser, you’re closer than most to the needs, experiences and decisions that define how your clients in their Second 50 live, work, raise their families, save and retire.
+In particular, you’ll see first-hand how living longer leads many to think differently about their future, how they reach their goals, and find meaning in later life.

-Unless otherwise stated, the research presented in this article was conducted by Aegon in July 2024, in a study that was nationally representative of UK age, gender and regions.
+Unless otherwise stated, the research presented in this article was conducted by Aegon in August 2025, in a nationally representative study of 900 UK workers and 100 UK retirees.

 What is the Second 50 and a 'multi-stage' life?

-The result is that many in their Second 50 are now living highly varied, ‘multi-stage’ lives, defined by a blurring of responsibilities and challenges in managing resources to meet their needs.
-Here are some examples of how this new way of living could be affecting your over-50 clients:
+The result is that many people aged 50 and over are now living highly varied, ‘multi-stage’ lives, defined by a blurring of responsibilities and challenges that require us to manage our resources in more ways than ever before.
+Here are some examples of how our Second 50 is changing:

-• At the same time, we’re also looking after our ageing parents as they live longer, with 1.4 million people in the UK – the majority of which are aged 45-64 – now considered part of the ‘sandwich generation’, a term for those who have caring responsibilities for both younger and older family members.4
+• At the same time, they’re also looking after their ageing parents as they live longer as well, with 1.4 million people in the UK – the majority of which are aged 45-64 – now considered part of the ‘sandwich generation’, a term for those who bear caring responsibilities to both younger and older family members.5

-• Possibly to meet the financial demands of our growing responsibilities, we’re choosing to work for longer too, with the number of UK workers aged 65+ increasing by 36% between 2014 and 2022.5
+• Possibly to help meet these costs, people are choosing to work for longer too, with the number of UK workers aged 65+ increasing by 53% between 2016 and 2026.7

 relaxed man and woman pose for a fun portrait